-There are plenty of options for non-skiers in Les Gets including activities for all the family for those occasional bad-weather days.
+There are plenty of options for non-skiers in Les Gets and Morzine including activities for all the family for those occasional bad-weather days.

 We look at some of the best non-ski activities in resort, whether you’re looking for something for yourself or to keep the children happy.